Dnuns/katxupi-react/README.md

 After finish the Freecodecamp project on Codepen, I reused the code to rebuild PP's project in React.

 Besides turning the project into React app, I added more quotes and author to the project.
-I Also did some css adjustments.
+I Also did some CSS adjustments.

 ## Links